MrJurgenWillems/Habilitation/README.md

 study (organizational size, leadership group size, operational activities, and languages in the leadership group).

-Article 2 (Willems, 2016b), elaborates the insights from Article 1 by exploring in more depth the concept of shared mental models among leaders.
+Article 2 (Willems 2016a), elaborates the insights from Article 1 by exploring in more depth the concept of shared mental models among leaders.
 Because shared mental models are critical for consistent, accurate decision making, this study seeks to explain the extent to